-Teaching for Greater Depth
+Teaching for Deepened Knowledge/Greater Depth

 - Hold high expectations of the children to promote a growth mindset in the classroom.
 Introduce more complex language and questioning to stretch the children and ensure their learning is not restricted.
 This will give children the opportunity to reach greater depth and think more deeply than just the basic concept. - Ask why.
 Don't allow the children to settle with an answer just because you said it is correct.
 Encourage the children to explain their answers or justify why an answer cannot be correct.
 This gives children the opportunity for deeper level thinking and the ability to use the appropriate historical vocabulary in conversation.
-This also promotes extended discussion in class between the children before settling on an answer. - Give children the opportunity to apply the skills they have learnt. - Provide home learning and research which allows children to follow their interests, show their understanding and deepen their learning. - Identify and work with GD Group in History to stretch further and keep learning interesting
+This also promotes extended discussion in class between the children before settling on an answer. - Give children the opportunity to apply the skills they have learnt. - Provide home learning and research which allows children to follow their interests, show their understanding and deepen their learning. - Identify and challenge more able children in History to stretch further and keep learning interesting.

-Achievement and Assessment of GD
+Achievement and Assessment of Deepened Knowledge/Greater Depth